microsoft/bedrock/docs/azure-simple/README.md

 +----[SHA256]-----+
 ```

-## Configure Terraform For Azure Access
+### Configure Terraform For Azure Access

-Terraform supports a number of methods for authenticating with Azure.
+Terraform supports several methods for authenticating with Azure.
 Bedrock uses [authenticating with a Service Principal and client secret](https://www.terraform.io/docs/providers/azurerm/auth/service_principal_client_secret.html).
 This is done by setting a few environment variables via the Bash `export` command.

-To set the variables, use the key created under the previous heading [Create an Azure Service Principal](#create-an-azure-service-principal).
+To set the variables, use the values created in [Create an Azure Service Principal](#create-an-azure-service-principal).
 (The ARM_CLIENT_ID is `app_id` from the previous procedure.
 The ARM_SUBSCRIPTION_ID is account `id`.)

 Set the variables as follows: